simondanielsson/simondanielsson/README.md

 # Hi there, I'm Simon 👋

 Data Scientist at **BCG X** in Stockholm, tackling real-world problems with AI and ML.
-With former intern experience at LinkedIn and Ericsson as an ML Engineer, I am excited about the latest progress in NLP and ML more broadly - both from a foundational and application POV.
+With former ML Engineering experience at **LinkedIn** and Ericsson, I am excited about the latest progress in NLP and ML more broadly - both from a foundational and application POV.

 ---